sinkinben/tinydb/README.md

 There are two version of `tinydb`:

 - `main.c` - In this program, I parse the SQL statements by spliting strings, thus the SQL statements are incomplete.
 And it does **NOT** support `where` keyword.
-- `main2.c` - In this, I implement an tiny SQL Parser based on Flex & Bison, thus the SQL statements in this program are mostly like sqlite or MySQL.
+- `main2.c` - In this program, I implement an tiny SQL Parser based on Flex & Bison, thus the SQL statements in this program are mostly like sqlite or MySQL.
 And it supports `where` conditions.

 For both of them, they have the same format of database file.